4kxz/categorical-kernels/doc/kcat.kernels.rst

 which contains the kernel functions.

 The :mod:`kcat.kernels.grid_search`, :mod:`kcat.kernels.train_test`, and
-:mod:`kcat.kernels.utils` modules contain additional code to use the kernels with the scikit-learn environment and run tests.
+:mod:`kcat.kernels.pgen` modules contain additional code to use the kernels with the scikit-learn environment and run tests.

 kcat.kernels.functions module